 Farm Pollinator Survey

-Plans are well under way for the third Open Farm Sunday farm Pollinator Survey was once again a huge success in 2013.
-We are delighted that it will be taking place again on Open Farm Sunday, 8th June 2014.
+Plans are well under way for the third Open Farm Sunday farm Pollinator Survey to take place on 8th June 2014.
 It is being organised by the NERC Centre for Ecology and Hydrology (CEH) and LEAF (Linking Environment And Farming), supported by the British Ecological Society, Bumblebee Conservation Trust and Cotswold Grass Seeds.

 It is a great opportunity to build up a picture of the number and variety of pollinating insects on farms a part of this national survey.
 On the day teams of volunteer scientists and wildlife enthusiasts will be at selected Open Farm Sunday events to encourage visitors to count the number and type of insects they see in different habitats, including field margins or crops.